 For further information about who is a competent fire safety practitioner, please visit the NSW Planning and Environment website.

 The assessment and inspection of the essential fire safety measures must have been carried out within the three month period prior to the date of the annual fire safety statement.

-Final/ interim fire safety certificate
+Fire safety certificate

 For new or altered buildings, upon the completion of work and prior to occupation, a fire safety certificate must be provided to Council and a copy sent to the Commissioner, Fire and Rescue NSW.
-The final fire safety certificate verifies the installation of each new or altered essential fire safety measure
+The fire safety certificate verifies the installation of each new or altered essential fire safety measure.

 Within 12 months after the date of the fire safety certificate, an annual fire safety statement must be provided to the Council.
 This process is ongoing and each year an annual certificate must be submitted within 12 months of the last statement.

 To obtain a fire certificate form please see the NSW Planning and Environment website.

 Fire safety schedules list the measures required to be installed and the standard they need to achieve.
 A fire safety schedule is normally issued: